Admission Validation¶

 metadata:

-name: test-incomplete-schedule
+name: test-bad-schedule-group

 namespace: default